 Visa for qualified professionals

-Are you a qualified electrician, a nursing professional or have learned some other profession in your home country?
-Or do you hold a university degree but do not meet the above mentioned salary requirements for the EU Blue Card?
-In such cases, you may apply for a visa or a residence permit for the purpose of taking up employment and work as a skilled professional in Rhineland-Palatinate.
+Have you learned a profession in your home country?
+Are you an electrician or a nursing professional?
+Or do you have a university degree, but you do not meet the abovementioned salary thresholds for the EU Blue Card?
+In these cases, you may apply for a visa or residence permit to practice a qualified profession and to work as a skilled professional in Rhineland-Palatine.
 To do so, you must meet the following requirements:

-- If you are older than 45 years of age, you must provide proof of a gross annual salary of at least EUR 46,860 (in 2021) when you first take up employment in Germany.
+- If you are over the age of 45, you must provide proof of either a minimum annual gross salary of EUR 49,830 (in 2024) when taking up employment in Germany for the first time or an adequate retirement pension plan.

 If you have completed a course of study or vocational training, it is possible to enter Germany on a jobseeker’s visa in order to look for suitable employment.
 On "Make it in Germany", you can find out more about the jobseeker’s visa.